azr4e1/personal-website/content/wiki/set-up-your-app-for-data-collection.md

 +++

-# Set up your App for Data Collection
 You can use GA to measure websites, apps and both in the same property.

 App data streams are powered by the Firebase SDK.